-306.5 Equipment and appliances on roofs or elevated structures.
-Where equipment and appliances requiring access are installed on roofs or elevated structures at a an aggregate height exceeding 16 feet (4877 mm), such access shall be provided by a permanent approved means of access... the extent of which shall be from Permanent exterior ladders providing roof access need not extend closer than 8-12 feet (2438 mm) to the finish grade or floor level below and shall extend to the equipment and appliance's level service space.
-Such access shall . . . {bulk of section to read the same}. . . on roofs having a slope greater than 4 units vertical in 12 units horizontal (33-percent slope).
+[M] 306.5 Equipment and appliances on roofs or elevated structures.
+Where equipment requiring access and appliances are installed on roofs or elevated structures at a an aggregate height exceeding 16 feet (4877 mm), such access shall be provided by a permanent approved means of access. the extent of which shall be from Permanent exterior ladders providing roof access need not extend closer than-8 12 feet (2438 mm) to the finish grade or floor level below and shall extend to the equipment and appliances' level service space.
+Such access shall . . . {bulk of section to read the same}. . . on roofs having a slope greater than 4 units vertical in 12 units horizontal (33-percent slope). ... {bulk of section to read the same}.